 Gently dust with a soft feather duster or soft cloth.
 Only apply light pressure.
-Do not use paper towels & DO NOT spray any cleaners, or chemicals directly on the surface.
+Do not use paper towels & do not apply spray cleaners, or chemicals, directly on the surface.

 Our wood frames, when handled properly, should only require periodic dusting.
 Use a feather duster or soft dry cloth to gently wipe clean.
 Avoid chemical cleaners as they could negatively react to the wood surface layer over time, or leave residue layers.